How Electric Cars Work: Complete Guide to EVs in 2026

 Level 2 Charging — Home Wall Charger

-A 240V Level 2 charger adds 20-30 miles of range per hour — enough to fully charge most EVs overnight.
+A 240V Level 2 charger adds 20–30 miles of range per hour — enough to fully charge most EVs overnight.
 This is what the vast majority of EV owners install at home.
 Popular options: Tesla Wall Connector ($475), ChargePoint Home Flex ($699), Grizzl-E Classic ($399).
-Installation costs $800-$1,500 for a quality unit plus professional electrical work.
-The federal government offers a 30% tax credit (up to $1,000) on home EV charger installation.
-Many utilities also offer $200-$500 rebates on charger purchase.
+Installation typically runs $800–$1,500 for a quality unit plus professional electrical work.

 DC Fast Charging — Public Highway Charging